darkeclipz/raytracing/README.md

-# Raytracing
+# Ray Tracing

-This repository contains various raytracing algorithms.
+This repository contains various ray tracing algorithms.

- * `Raytracer.Simple` is a simple implementation of a raytracer.
+ * `Raytracer.Simple` is a simple implementation of a ray tracer.
- * `Raytracer` is supposed to be a physics based raytracer.
+ * `Raytracer` is supposed to be a physics based ray tracer.

 # Examples